raspberrypilearning/welcome-to-my-world/en/step_3.md

 --- task ---

-Key to most 2.5D scenes, is changing the size of a sprite, to give the impression that it is further away.
+The key to most 2.5D scenes is changing the size of a sprite to give the impression that it is further away.

 --- collapse ---
 ---
 title: Changing sprite sizes relative to position
 ---

-The following blocks will make a sprite smaller, as it moves up the screen, and therefore appear further away
+The following blocks will make a sprite smaller as it moves up the screen, and therefore appear further away.

 ```blocks
 when flag clicked